greyatomtestuser1/decision_tree_project/q03_my_decision_classifier/README.md

 ## Write a function called `my_decision_regressor` that :
 - Uses randomsearchCV and DecisionTreeClassifier.
 - Find predictions for X_test using the model fitted in X_train and y_train.
-- Measures r_square and best parameters.
+- Measures accuracy and best parameters.

 ### Parameters :